awesome-spectral-indices/awesome-spectral-indices/readme/intro.md

 - `k`: Slope parameter by soil used for NIRvH2.
 - `epsilon`: Adjustment constant used for EBI, WC1 and WC2.
 - `n`: Adjustment factor used for RWI.
+- `eta`: Mix of green and red reflectances in GRARI.
+- `lambda`: Parameter that controls the atmospheric correction in GRARI.
 - `lambdaN`: NIR wavelength used for NIRvH2 and NDGI.
 - `lambdaR`: Red wavelength used for NIRvH2 and NDGI.
 - `lambdaG`: Green wavelength used for NDGI.